 - PASSPORT AND OTHER TRAVEL DOCUMENTS: I always have a copy of my passport, drivers license and other important documents in my own email.
 Just in case I loose them or if they get stolen.
+I do however make sure that the documents say it is a copy (preferably over your photograph and hide your social security number; you can write this down elsewhere).
 I make sure I know whether I need a visa or not and how long my passport needs to be valid for my holiday destination.

 - CREDIT CARD/CASH: more and more credit cards are accepted.
 Bring a second one (or a bank card) just in case.
 And I always have some cash with me for emergencies.

 - TRAVEL INSURANCE: do not travel without a good travel insurance!
 I have worked as a tour operator representative in various countries and I have memories of people having accidents or getting a heart attack, while not being insured.

 - VACCINATIONS: make sure you get informed about vaccinations for your holiday destination.
 Sometimes you do not have a choice to be able to enter certain countries!